 Based on this, we prepared 3 concepts:

 The app contains 24 fully functional exercise sets for beginners and advanced practitioners to attain their fitness goals, e.g. weight loss.
 After each exercise, asana accuracy graphs are displayed, making it easy for the user to track their progress through practice.
 A calendar is included for recording the practice history and results as well as for planning future practice sessions.

 Requirements of our clients at the stage of project evaluation

 - Successful experience in developing projects for medium and large businesses.

 - Business expertise in the development of start-ups.

-- A team of 7 specialists when developing an application or a website.
+- A team of 7 specialists when developing an e-commerce application or a website for the retail industry.

 - Uniqueness, no standard solutions.